swarm64/s64da-benchmark-toolkit/QUICKSTART.md

         --dsn postgresql://postgres@localhost:5432/swarm64_benchmark \
         tpch

-Adapt the value for the `--benchmark` parameter if you ingested data for a different benchmark in the step above.
+Change `tpch` to a different value if you ingested data for a different benchmark in the step above.

 Please refer to `README.md` for a detailed description of all the available parameters and options.